-This Canadian sience-fiction film, generally held in contempt by most reviewers, is a fascinatingly bizarre affair.
+This Canadian sience-fiction film, generally looked down upon by most genre commentators, is a fascinatingly bizarre affair.
 If its release had not been sandwiched right between the two, it could be accused of being an attempt to exploit the twin science-fiction successes of 1977 – namely Star Wars (1977) and Close Encounters of the Third Kind (1977).
 Indeed, two of the previous titles that the film was tried out under – Alien Encounters and Alien Wars – give indication that the producers were only too aware of the territory they were starting to get close to.
 Whether such is the case or not, Starship Invasions gives indication of trying to combine both Star Wars and Close Encounters in one – and the results are outlandishly entertaining.

 The quality of the special effects is surprisingly good – the UFOs zip about in three-dimensional trajectories, the camera does some nifty pans around and past the moon, and the climactic war between various alien fleets is quite exhilarating.
 There is at least one shot of a fleet of UFOs coming out of perspective and flying past a sun on one side of the screen and a planet on the other that is superb.